Back

 Essentially, if your video viewers are on a mobile device, you want to take up as much real estate as possible on someone’s mobile phone screen.
 This gives your videos more than 10x more visibility.
 The hierarchy for most of these platforms is vertical, square, and then landscape.

 Many video companies now offer social media versions of longer web or presentation videos.
 For example, you have a longer brand or animated video that is landscape for your website homepage.
 And once that is completed, the video company will create mini edits or alternative versions that are square or vertical for use on social media.
-This is quite typical for us to create social media versions as many of our clients are not quite ready for vertical first.
+It is quite typical for us to create social media versions with subtitles as many of our clients are not quite ready for vertical first.
 A few need pushing more though!

 Sometimes, these social media edits are included in the cost, and sometimes, it’s additional, so it’s good to clarify if they can offer this as a service and what extra it may be.